roryp/ttsazure/README.md

 - ✅ Deploy the gpt-4o-mini model with TTS support (version 2025-03-20)
 - ✅ Set up Container Registry for your app
 - ✅ Create Container Apps environment
-- ✅ Configure Managed Identity for secure authentication
+- ✅ Configure Managed Identity with token-based authentication
 - ✅ Build and deploy your application
 - ✅ Provide you with the live application URL